uakbr/umair-akbar/README.md

   * Considered "Tech" news; around 1.2k unique IPs visiting daily.
   * Knowledge should be free and available to all - feel free to use or take anything on there.
 No credit needed.

-* <a href="https://DigitaLaw.eu"> 🔰 **DigitaLaw.eu**</a>
-  * Stay up-to-date with the newly released DSA and DMA laws released in the EU.
-  * These laws can be complex, require significant resources to comply with.
-  * Our goal with DigitaLaw is to help people with all backgrounds navigate these changes.

 * <a href="https://GDPR.gg"> 🔰 **GDPR.gg**</a>
   * Stay up-to-date with the nuances of GDPR.
   * Helping individuals navigate issues that cannot afford representation.